steve-webber/discard-this-movies/node2 copy/README.md

 This is a project created to learn react.
-There is no nod_modules here so that it could be loaded up to github.
+There is no node_modules here so that it could be loaded up to github.